 Map Your Story With An Outline3:54 PM

-When it comes to plotting my stories, I am definitely an outliner.
-I like to know ahead of time which direction my story is going in.
-Of course, I’m always open to change as well.
-Sometimes, the characters take things in a whole new direction than I’d originally planned.
+When it comes to plotting my stories, I definitely prefer to outline ahead of time.
+I like to know from the beginning which direction my story is going in.
+Of course, I am always open to change as well.
+Sometimes the characters take things in a whole new direction than I'd originally planned.
 In that case, I simply adjust my outline to include those changes.
-Having an outline doesn’t mean it’s set in stone.
+Having an outline doesn't mean it's set in stone.

 - Establish clear motives

 - Spot plot inconsistencies before they show up.

 You need to create the basic framework for your story to grow on, but not so much that it takes energy away from your work.

 There are many different ways to do it.

 It can be as simple as a list of the story's major plot points, if that's what works for you.
 There really is no wrong way to do it.

 The outline is about what happens in the novel.
 It is about finding your story's structure and sticking to it.
 It allows you to focus on what's important in the story and keeps you from wandering off.
 Put in as much or as little as you need.

 Author N. M. Kelby points us to the table of contents of Harry Potter And The Order Of The Phoenix as a good example of the bones of an outline.
 It begins: One: Dudley Demented; Two: A Peck of Owls; Three: The Advance Guard.